Marcus Center: Other

+The Grateful Dead performed at the venue on three separate occasions; a single show on March 21, 1971, and a two-night stand on October 23-24, 1972.

 On July 11, 1974, The Marshall Tucker Band recorded their set at the venue.
 Four songs from the performance were included on their 1974 album, Where We All Belong, and one song was included on the band's 1975 album, Searchin' for a Rainbow.

 Ray Charles performed at the PAC on September 11, 1973.

 Jazz legend Ella Fitzgerald joined pianist Oscar Peterson and guitarist Joe Pass in concert at the Pablo Jazz Festival in the Performing Arts Center's Uihlein Hall on Nov.
 24, 1976.

 Folk singer Joan Baez performed in Uihlein Hall at the Performing Arts Center on July 10, 1979.

 Country legends Johnny Cash and his wife, June Carter Cash, shared the stage at the Performing Arts Center on Oct.
 1, 1981, in a benefit for the University of Wisconsin-Milwaukee Friends of Music.

 Violinist Itzhak Perlman performs a recital at the PAC on March 5, 1984.

 The very first Broadway at the Marcus Center season was in 1994 with Grease (November 29 – December 4, 1994), Hello Dolly!, Damn Yankees, Cats, Tommy, and The Phantom of the Opera.

 Illumination of the building began on April 16, 2008.
 Some of the “light paintings” are modeled after Georgia O’Keefe paintings.